ChaimaHermi/ChaimaHermi/README.md

 ### Hi, I'm Chaima Hermi 👋

-I'm Chaima Hermi from tunisia , currently living in Bizerte .I'm a third year Student :student: studying Buisness Intelligence at higher institute of management of Bizerte .
+I'm Chaima Hermi from tunisia , currently living in Tunis .I'm a 1st year Student :student: studying Software engeeniring  at higher institute of art of multimedia manouba .